 So, what's up with all this over-the-top talk about religion and love?
 Have these two kids gone off the deep end?
+(LOL.)
 Well, the first thing to note is that Romeo and Juliet didn't invent the idea that love is a holy experience—it's been around forever and was especially popular in medieval (roughly 400s—early 1500s) courtly love poetry.
-(Note, Shakespeare wrote Romeo and Juliet in the late sixteenth century.)

-We should also point out that, as cheesy or cliché as it may seem to us, all of this erotic talk about "worshipping" does a pretty good job of capturing the intensity of the young lovers' passion for one another.
+But here's where it gets interesting.
+Based on how you read the play, your interpretation could be very different.
+Do you believe in true love?
+Then maybe all this erotic talk about "worshipping" does a good job of capturing the intensity of the young lovers' passion for one another.
 Let's face it.
 Sometimes head-over-heels love does seem to be rapturous, earth-shattering, and even holy.
 (Ever heard the song "Just Like Heaven" by The Cure?)
-At the same time, however, Shakespeare also seems to hint at the potential dangers of such an extreme relationship.

 But maybe you're feeling bitter and cynical today.
 Or maybe you're just an old curmudgeon.
 Either way, you could also, we suppose, look at it like, well, a cliché.
 By making Romeo and Juliet spout off really familiar sayings and clichés about love, Shakespeare just might be suggesting that these kids are going through the motions, but they're not necessarily feeling it.
 You know, like two kids today singing Taylor Swift songs to each other because they sound good—but not necessarily because they mean it.